david-develop/holbertonschool-zero_day/README.md

 - In this project objective was to learn about **Git and GitHub** and the differences between both
 - Using **Vagrant and Virtual Machines** for a development enviroment

+## TECHNOLOGY:

+- Virtual Machine and Vagrant
+- Emacs, Vi
+- Git and GitHub

 In this repository are all the projects in day 0 at holberton, about Vagrant, Emacs, Vi and Git

 ## PROJECTS:

 | Project | Description |